deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 :::

-Once you're happy with your new file's name, press <kbd>Enter</kbd>.
+Once you're happy with your new file's name, press [k:Enter:].
 VS Code creates the file and immediately opens it in the editor for you.

 ::: warning